paleobiologyGrader/bfgeosci541/lab2_paleo.md

 ##Part 1 questions
-1. Following are my initial and final classifications.
+<p>1.
+Following are my initial and final classifications.
 Without looking at the data I did the initial classification based solely on what I thought was relavent (visually) to distinguish among species.
 My specific reasoning is explained for each species with the 'Distinguishing characteristics' tag.
 For the final classifications the choice of relative stratigraphic position cutoffs was arbitrary, and was in no way influenced by a logical system.
 Herein lies the flaw of this classification, because even if there is quantifiable data to work with and subset, the parameter selections are prone to human error/bias.
-The result was that, with quantitative data to work with, my classifications necessarily became more broad to account for the new (as opposed to the initial classification) data.
+The result was that, with quantitative data to work with, my classifications necessarily became more broad to account for the new (as opposed to the initial classification) data.</p>

 ###Initial classifications (visual traits only)
 	Species 1